The Dawning: Plot

-The film opens with Angus Barrie (Anthony Hopkins), an Irish Republican Army member, walking through hills, and coming to rest on a beach, where there is a little hut.
-Meanwhile, Nancy Gulliver (Rebecca Pidgeon) having just left school, burns all her books in happiness.
-It is her birthday, and her aunt (Jean Simmons) has invited over Harry (Hugh Grant), with whom she’s desperately in love, to tea.
-However, during the course of the film, as a result of Harry’s behaviour with another girl and the way he treats Nancy, she realises that her love for Harry was nothing more than childish infatuation.
+Angus Barrie, an Irish Republican Army member, is walking through hills, and comes to rest on a beach, where there is a little hut.
+Meanwhile, Nancy Gulliver having just left school, burns all her books in happiness.
+It is her birthday, and her aunt has invited Harry over for tea, with whom she is desperately in love.
+As a result of Harry’s behaviour with another girl and the way he treats Nancy, she realises that her love for Harry was nothing more than childish infatuation.

 One day, Nancy goes down to the beach, and notices that her hut has been slept in.
 She leaves a note requesting that it be left alone.
 Soon after, she is on the beach reading, when Barrie comes up to her.
-Over the course of the film, the two develop a relationship, despite her not really knowing and understanding his job: he is one of the first people that became part of a group named the IRA, and is on the run from the government.
+The two develop a relationship, despite her not really knowing and understanding his job: he is one of the first people that became part of a group named the IRA, and is on the run from the government.
 Nevertheless, she grows fond of Barrie, and dubs him "Cassius" ("because you have a lean and hungry look!")